THE CARE COMPANY

 Her husband had declining health and was dissatisfied with his care package.
 I was able to say straightaway, actually, I do very much understand and I personally know how that feels.
 I make sure we carefully consider how we can overcome any issues and as a management team accept it’s a lesson learned so we don’t repeat the same mistake again.

 The Care Company will remain my business – we are here to stay.
+We will continue to fight our daily battles with Covid challenges and ensure everyone we look after and our staff feel safe and confident to carry out their duties.
 We want to deliver a great service and are constantly focusing on being the best that we can be through offering continued training to our staff in order to deliver excellent customer service whilst achieving a profitable business.

 We are always open to suggestions and new ideas so please let us know if you have any.